priyaisms/priya-garg.com/content/blog/rethinking-history/index.md

 ![Holocaust memorial day vs Confederate Memorial](./num5.png)

 Of course, Germany is not perfect.
-Especially recently, some Germans are [concerned](https://www.theatlantic.com/international/archive/2019/04/germany-far-right-holocaust-education-survivors/586357/) that the “culture of [Halocaust] remembrance is crumbling”.
+Especially recently, some Germans are [concerned](https://www.theatlantic.com/international/archive/2019/04/germany-far-right-holocaust-education-survivors/586357/) that the “culture of [Halocaust] remembrance is crumbling.”
 An anti-semitic far-right political group has gained some momentum.
 But still, when [asked in a recent poll](https://www.dw.com/en/germans-want-to-uphold-culture-of-holocaust-remembrance/a-52125596) whether it was time to close the chapter on Nazi crimes, 60% of German respondents said it was important to remember the past.

 ## “Sure, we screwed the pooch on this one.
 But that’s just one example, and it was a different time.
 We’re better at dealing with these things now.”